awsdocs/amazon-lumberyard-user-guide/doc_source/gems-system-gem-twitch.md

 1. Run the **Lumberyard Setup Assistant** to verify that the Twitch Commerce SDK is correctly detected\.
 For more information, see [Running Lumberyard Setup Assistant](lumberyard-launcher-using.md)\.

 1. After you have the Twitch Commerce SDK, use the **Project Configurator** to enable the Twitch gem for your project\.
 The HttpRequestor gem is a dependency for the Twitch Commerce SDK and will be enabled automatically\.
-For more information, see [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.
+For more information, see [Add modular features and assets with Gems](gems-system-gems.md)\.

 1. Run the **Lumberyard Setup Assistant** again to verify that the Twitch Commerce SDK and Twitch gem are correctly detected\.
 For more information, see [Running Lumberyard Setup Assistant](lumberyard-launcher-using.md)\.